obin-hero/habitat_vistargetnav/ReadMe.md

    habitat-api (https://github.com/facebookresearch/habitat-api)

-   .. other python library, if any error occured about python library, just installed it.
+   .. other python library, if any error occured about python library, just install it!

 1. Edit data_path in vistargetnav_example.py